Bank Central Asia

-PT Bank Central Asia Tbk, commonly known as Bank Central Asia (BCA) is an Indonesian bank founded on 21 February 1957.
-It is considered as the largest privately owned bank in Indonesia.
+Bank Central Asia (BCA), is an Indonesian bank founded on 21 February 1957.
+As of 2022, it was the largest private bank in Indonesia, with assets amounting to Rp 5.529,83 trillion (US$308,5 billion).
+It is headquartered at BCA Tower in Jakarta.

-The Asian financial crisis in 1997 had a tremendous impact on Indonesia's entire banking system.
-In particular, it affected BCA's cash flow and even threatened its survival.
-A bank rush forced BCA to seek assistance and subsequent nationalization from the Indonesian government.
-The Indonesian Bank Restructuring Agency took over control of the bank in 1998.
-Full recovery was accomplished later in the same year.
-In December 1998, third-party funds were back at the pre-crisis level.
-BCA's assets stood at Rp 67.93 trillion, as opposed to Rp 53.36 trillion in December 1997.
-Public confidence in BCA was fully restored, and BCA was released by IBRA to BI in 2001.
+Bank Central Asia was founded by Salim Group as "NV Perseroan Dagang Dan Industrie Semarang Knitting Factory".
+It was expanded by banker and conglomerate Mochtar Riady, who took control of the bank.
+Bank Central Asia expanded rapidly during the 1980s and 90s, BCA works with well-known institutions, such as PT Telkom, Citibank, and American Express.
+The bank was hit hard during the 1997 financial crisis and the subsequent 1998 May riots.
+It was in massive debt and as a result it was taken over by the Indonesian Bank Restructuring Agency and sold to another conglomerate group Djarum.

-Subsequently, BCA took a major step by going public.
-The IPO took place in 2000, selling 22.55% of BCA's shares that were being divested by IBRA.
-After the IPO, the agency still controlled 70.3% of BCA's total shares.
-The second public offering took place in June and July 2001, with IBRA divesting an additional 10% of its interest in BCA.
-In 2002, IBRA divested 51% of its BCA shares through a strategic private placement tender.
-The Mauritius-based Farindo Investment won the tender.
-In 2016 Farindo Investment transfered the shares to the Indonesian based Dwimuria Investama Andalan (also known Djarum Group) to take benefit from the 2016–17 Indonesian tax amnesty program.
+BCA has thrived since, and took a major step by going public in 2000.

-There is a BCA representative office in Singapore.
+In 2022, Bank Central Asia was named the "Best Bank in Indonesia" by Forbes.

 History

-Bank Central Asia's beginnings began in 1955, founded as “NV Perseroan Dagang Dan Industrie Semarang Knitting Factory" by businessman Sudono Salim (Lim Sioe Liong).
+Bank Central Asia's beginnings began in 1955, founded as "NV Perseroan Dagang Dan Industrie Semarang Knitting Factory" by businessman Lim Sioe Liong.
 BCA commenced operations on 21 February 1957 with Head Office located in Jakarta.

-Effective on 2 September 1975 the name of the Bank was changed to PT Bank Central Asia (BCA).
+Effective on 2 September 1975, the name of the bank was changed to PT Bank Central Asia (BCA).
 BCA strengthens its delivery channels and obtained a license to open as a Foreign Exchange Bank in 1977.

 Around 1980, BCA aggressively expanded its branch network in line with deregulation of the Indonesian banking sector.
-BCA developed its information technology capacity, by establishing an online system for its branch office network, and launches new products and services including the Tahapan BCA savings accounts product.
+BCA developed its information technology capacity, by establishing an online system for its branch office network, and launches new products and services including the Tahapan family of savings accounts products.

-In 1990, BCA developed the Automated Teller Machine (ATM) network as an alternative delivery channel.
+In 1990, BCA developed the automated teller machine (ATM) network as an alternative delivery channel.
 In 1991, BCA installed 50 ATM units in various locations in Jakarta.
 BCA intensively develops the ATM network and features.
 BCA works with well-known institutions, such as PT Telkom and Citibank, allowing BCA's customers to pay their Telkom phone bill or Citibank credit card bill through BCA ATMs.

 BCA experienced a panic selling during the 1997 Asian financial crisis.
 In 1998 BCA became a Bank Take Over (BTO) and was placed under the recapitalization and restructuring program operated by the Indonesian Bank Restructuring Agency (IBRA), a Government Institution.